treygriffith/joules/README.md

 Inline scripting supported via `require.ready` callback similar to the `$.ready` jQuery callback

+Scripts are fetched asynchronously in development, and are pre-compiled in deployment, but are always guaranteed to be available prior to script execution

 Multiple inline scripts on one page are sandboxed from each other

 Supports the `data-main` attribute for development (like RequireJS)